Aaronearlerichardson/matgrab/README.md

 # matgrab
-search and extract field names or variables from MATLAB .mat files
+search and extract field names or variables from MATLAB .mat files and return a pandas Dataframe